cleverlight/lightenna/_posts/blog/2020-09-20-terraform-azure-exercises.md

     * `azurerm_key_vault_key`
     * `azurerm_key_vault_certificate`
         * Generate the certificate in key vault, then `output` name and size
+* Design output {} statements
+    * to verify that secrets have been created properly

 {% if include.pres %}Note: {% endif %}

+---

+## Exercise: working with workspaces
+* Refactor previous exercise
+    * Create dev workspace
+    * Create prod workspace
+    * Include ${terraform.workspace} name in all resources
+* Create side-by-side (per environment) secrets
+    * Create set of dev secrets
+    * Create set of prod secrets at the same time
+* Destroy the dev secrets
+    * Verify that prod secrets are still available

 ---